bibendovsky/bstone/src/vita/Issues.md

 * Add option to disable loading screens
 * Change cache logic, minimizing file access
 * Fill numeric tables with higher accuracy values
+* Rewrite routines to use cartesian instead of polar as much as possible
 * Multithreading various drawing routines
 * In-prompt buttons- use x,o
 * In-game control customization for Vita